rcushen/rcushen.github.io/_posts/2018-07-13-speed-dating-and-revealed-preferences.md

 \\[
 \mathcal{l} (\theta) = \sum_{i=1}^N \log (\pi_i (x_i ; \theta)) ,
 \\]
 where recall that \\(\pi_i(x_i ; \theta ) = \text{Pr}(G = 1| X = x_i ; \theta)\\).
 This is then solved numerically -- `R` uses iteratively reweighted least squares.
-The final result is a trained model \\(\hat{f}\\) that will predict the probability \\(\pi(x)\\) given an observation \\(x\\).
+The final result is a trained model \\(f\\) that will predict the probability \\(\pi(x)\\) given a particular observation \\(x\\).
 Using a threshold value \\(\lambda\\), we can then use these probabilities to predict \\(G\\), the actual value of interest.

 # Analysis

 ## Stated Preferences

 Perhaps the most obvious place to begin our analysis of speed-dating is by looking at what people *say* they want.
-This was recorded as part of the questionnaire, with individuals asked to assign 100 points across six dimensions: ambition, attractiveness, fun, intelligence, shared interests and sincerity.
+This was recorded as part of the questionnaire, with individuals asked to assign 100 points across six dimensions: Ambition, Attractiveness, Fun, Intelligence, Shared Interests and Sincerity.
 The results are pictured in the box plot below.
-Unsurpisingly, attractiveness and intelligence win the day – and moreover, attractiveness exhibits a large number of outliers, suggesting that for many individuals, being unattractive is an absolute dealbreaker.
+Unsurprisingly, Attractiveness and Intelligence win the day – and moreover, Attractiveness exhibits a large number of positive outliers, suggesting that for many individuals, being unattractive is an absolute dealbreaker.
 Tough crowd!
-Overall though, the distribution is reasonably flat, with fun and sincerity not too far behind.
-Surprisingly, the latter beat out ambition – perhaps these high powered Columbia students are romantics after all!
+Overall though, the distribution is reasonably flat, with Fun and Sincerity not too far behind.
+Surprisingly, the latter beat out Ambition – perhaps these high powered Columbia students are romantics after all!

 ![preferences_overall](/assets/preferences_overall.png){:class="img-responsive"}

 Looking at a more granular breakdown by gender, we see nothing too surprising.
-Many of our common stereotypes are confirmed: men claim to care significantly more than women about attractiveness, whereas  women claim to care more about ambition and intelligence.
-It is nonetheless heartening to note that both sexes place almost exactly the same value on fun!
+Many of our common stereotypes are confirmed: men claim to care significantly more than women about Attractiveness, whereas  women claim to care more about Ambition and Intelligence.
+It is nonetheless heartening to note that both sexes place almost exactly the same value on Fun!

 ![preferences_bygender](/assets/preferences_bygender.png){:class="img-responsive"}

 We can also look at what each gender *thinks* the other desires.
 And in fact, we are broadly quite good at intuiting, with men and women both coming very close to estimating the true preferences articulated above.
-Both genders do however overestimate the value of attractiveness!
+Both genders do however overestimate the value of Attractiveness!

 ![preferences_opp_sex](/assets/preferences_opp_sex.png){:class="img-responsive"}